 Any business entering a new market and trying to reach a wide variety of people speaking various national and local languages — as well as regional dialects of those languages — would, without a doubt, always want to commission the most reliable translations possible.
 When working with a document translation service, regardless if your translations happen to be legal, medical or technical in nature, it pays to retain translation experts who truly understand how important localization and differences in regional dialects are when translating for culturally and linguistically diverse areas.

-Translation and Localization in Linguistically Diverse Regions
+Translation of Regional Dialects in Linguistically Diverse Regions

 For example, a medical device company marketing and selling its products in Indonesia or Malaysia needs to be aware that while Indonesian and standard Malay are mutually intelligible languages, differences do exist in the spoken and written forms.
 Then, of course, in Indonesia you have a ton of other languages to deal with, including but not limited to Balinese (Bali), Bataknese, Javanese, Sundanese (Java), Tolaki (parts of Sulawesi) and more.